 The City receives significant financial assistance from numerous federal, state, and local governmental agencies in the form of grants and entitlements.
 The disbursement of funds received under these programs generally requires compliance with terms and conditions as specified in the grant agreements and is subject to audit.
 Any disallowed claims resulting from such audits and relating to the City or its component units could become a liability of the General Fund or other applicable funds.
 In the opinion of City Officials, the only significant contingent liabilities related to matters of compliance, are the timely filing of the City's audit report, data collection form and reporting package, detailed below and the unresolved and questioned costs in the City's Schedule of Financial Assistance to be issued for the year ended June 30, 2022, which accounted for \$996.5 million for all open programs as of November 30, 2022.
-Of this amount, \$822.6 million represents unresolved costs due to the inability to obtain audit reports from sub-recipients for the year ended June 30, 2021. \$160.3 million represents unresolved costs due to the inability to obtain audit reports from sub-recipients for the years ended June 30, 2020 and prior, and \$13.6 million represents questioned costs related to specific compliance requirements which have yet to be resolved.
+Of this amount, \$822.6 million represents unresolved costs due to the inability to obtain audit reports from sub-recipients for the year ended June 30, 2021. \$160.3 million represents unresolved costs due to the inability to obtain audit reports from sub-recipients for the year ended to specific compliance requirements which have yet to be resolved.